Amazon Echo smart speaker

 Designed to call up and make restaurant or hair salon reservations on your behalf, speaking to booking staff with the eloquence of a human, Google says the system will always declare itself as AI when the call is answered.
 The very fact an AI has to reveal it is human, to other humans, is surely already enough to raise an eyebrow or two.
 Despite an initial splash, Google hasn't said much about Duplex for a few months now, but we expect to see (and hear) plenty more from human-like AI in the coming decade.

-As 2020 dawns, we expect it will be a decade where AI gets smarter, and sounds more lifelike than ever.
-Technology companies will have to navigate the 'uncanny valley,' where the likability of an artificial intelligence actually falls the more lifelike it gets, but then rebounds as its abilities grow indistinguishable from a real person.
+As 2020 dawns, we expect it to be a decade in which AI gets smarter and sounds more lifelike than ever.
+Technology companies will have to navigate the 'uncanny valley,' where the likability of an artificial intelligence actually falls the more lifelike it gets but then reboundes as its abilities grow indistinguishable from a real person.

-Until we get to the other side of the valley, technology companies will face an uphill struggle to convince us that the creepy, almost-human-sounding technology is a force for good, not evil.
+Until we reach the other side of the valley, technology companies will struggle to convince us that their creepy, almost human-sounding technology is a force for good, not evil.

-Hollywood technology like Iron Man's JARVIS became reality in the 2010s, and we welcomed it into our homes with open arms.
-Now we have the 2020s to work out if that's what we really wanted, or if we'd rather have a silent smart home that works things out for itself.
+Hollywood technology like Iron Man's JARVIS became a reality in the 2010s, and we welcomed it into our homes with open arms.
+Now, we have the 2020s to decide whether that's what we really want or if we'd rather have a silent smart home that works things out for itself.